-Guide to Hormone Replacement Therapy for Men
+Guide to Hormone Replacement Therapy for Men, New York

-Hormones and Aging
+Male Hormone Therapy and Aging

 For decades, women have been choosing estrogen replacement therapy to alleviate the dramatic decline of hormone production known as menopause.
 Less widely known, however, is the fact that men also undergo a similar decline in the production of hormones, including testosterone, as they age.
 This ‘male menopause’ is called andropause.
 In the next few sections we will discuss these hormones, their effects, and the rationale behind their use as anti-aging therapies.